databrew/arbovirus/README.md

 ## Developer instructions

 -   Clone this repository
--   Populate the `data` folder with data and scripts from the WHO
+-   Populate the `data` folder with data from the WHO
+-   Knit `analyze.Rmd`

 ## Data fields